About the Fellowship

 Established in 2013, the Linde Family Fellowship Program provides early and mid-career physician leaders with an opportunity to develop the expertise and skills needed to advance careers in primary care leadership, including practice management and innovation.

-The Linde Family Fellowship Program is open to faculty who practice primary care and have a leadership role at BIDMC, APG or one of BIDMC’s member hospitals.
+The Linde Family Fellowship Program is open to physician leaders who practice primary care and have a leadership role at BIDMC or one of Beth Israel Lahey Health's member organizations or affiliates.
 Fellowships are awarded to up to four selected applicants annually.

 Goals of the Fellowship

-- Lead innovation and transformation within and beyond their practices
+- Develop the skill set to lead innovation and transformation within and beyond their practices

-- Initiate change through analysis, planning, and resource allocation
+- Serve as initiators and leaders of change through analysis, planning, and resource allocation

 Fellowship Content and Structure